MicrosoftDocs/well-architected/well-architected/services/messaging/iot-hub-dps/operational-excellence.md

 # IoT Hub Device Provisioning Service and operational excellence

-The [IoT Hub Device Provisioning Service (DPS)](/azure/iot-dps/) is a helper service for IoT Hub that enables zero-touch, just-in-time provisioning to the right IoT Hub without requiring human intervention.
+The [IoT Hub Device Provisioning Service (DPS)](/azure/iot-dps/) is a helper service for IoT Hub.
+DPS enables zero-touch, just-in-time provisioning to the right IoT Hub without requiring human intervention.
 IoT Hub DPS allows customers to provision millions of devices in a secure and scalable manner.

 For more information, reference [What is Azure IoT Hub Device Provisioning Service?](/azure/iot-dps/about-iot-dps)